-Introductory Quantum Mechanics and Spectroscopy Prof. Mangala Sunder Krishnan Department of Chemistry Indian Institute of Technology, Madras
+Chemistry Atomic Structure and Chemical Bonding Prof. K. Mangala Sunder Department of Chemistry Indian Institute of Technology, Madras

-Lecture - 3 Part I Schrodinger Equation Particle-in-a-one-dimensional box
+Lecture - 03 Schrodinger Equation: Particle in a one Dimensional Box

-Welcome back to the lecture for the introductory chemistry using Schrodinger and quantum mechanical methods for the atomic structure.
-So, what we would do in this and in the next segment is introduce the Schrodinger equation and also do a model problem using the particle-in-a-one-dimensional box model.
-This is one of the simplest models that we have.
-Let us take a quick look at the Schrodinger equation.
+Welcome back to the lecture for the Introductory Chemistry using Schrodinger and Quantum Mechanical Methods for the Atomic Structure.
+So, what we would do in this and in the next segment is introduce the Schrodinger equation and also do a model problem using the particle in a one dimensional box model this is one of these simplest models that we have.
+Let us take a quick look at the Schrodinger equation in the lecture earlier I mentioned that.

-In the lecture earlier, I mentioned, that I would be talking about the time independent Schrodinger equation in which this quantity was referred to as the Hamiltonian and this as a constant, but with dimensions of energy.
-And the function psi is the function that we wanted to find out by solving an equation of this sort, but we do not know what this is right now.
-We have to introduce that to understand how this equation comes about or what is its origin.
-We can do a very simple example of a standing wave.
+I would be talking about the time independent Schrodinger equation, in which this quantity was referred to as the Hamiltonian.
+And this as a constant, but with dimensions of energy and the function psi is the function that we wanted to find out by solving an equation of the sort, but we do not know what this is right now we have to introduce that to understand how this equation comes about or what is its origin.

-And you know, that a standing wave is something that happens between fixed points and the wave motion of a particle fixed to the end, something of that kind.
-And let me put it precisely, so that the wave when it reflects, it still follows and therefore, the standing wave remains as a wave and the amplitude do not cancel each other.
+We can do a very simple example of a standing wave, and you know that a standing wave is something that happens between fixed points and the wave motion of a particle fixed to the end something of that kind and let me put it precisely.
+So, that the wave when it reflects it still follows.
+And therefore, the standing wave remains as a wave and the amplitudes do not cancel each other.
+So, if you if you want to look at the axis this is the coordinate or the x axis that you might want to talk about and this is the axis for the amplitude of the wave at any position x between some fixed points ok.

-So, if you, if you want to look at the axis, this is the coordinate or the x-axis, that you might want to talk about.
-And this is the axis for the amplitude of the wave at any position x between some fixed points.
-Obviously, for this wave the length of the repeating unit is, obviously, called the wavelength lambda.
-And here we have 1, 2, yes, 2, this is 1, and this is 2, and then you have 3, and 3 and a half.
-It has to be either exactly half wavelength or a full wavelength for this to be a standing wave.
+Obviously for this wave the length of the repeating unit is; obviously, called the wavelength lambda lambda.
+And here we have 1 2 yes 2 this is 1 and this is 2 and then you have 3 and 3 and half, it has to be either exactly half wavelength or a full wavelength for this to be a standing wave ok.
+Now the equation for the standing wave for the amplitude a or let us call that amplitude as psi in relation to what we have here.
+We will see later that this psi is not necessarily the same as the psi that we talked about, but for that psi if we have the maximum amplitude as a this quantity as a.

-The equation for the standing wave for the amplitude A, or let us call that amplitude as psi in relation to what we have here.
-We will see later, that this psi is not necessarily the same as the psi that we talk about, but for that psi if we have the maximum amplitude as A, this quantity as A when the wave function psi of x is written as A sine 2 pi by lambda of x.
+Then the wave function psi of x is written as a sin 2 pi by lambda of x.
 This is something that you are familiar with for a standing wave.
+Now this quantity psi when you differentiate twice it satisfies the derivative equation.
+Let us do that for the first derivative of d psi by dx as 2 pi by lambda times a sin a $\cos 2$ pi by lambda x.

-Now, this quantity psi, when you differentiate twice, it satisfies the derivative equation.
-Let us do that for the first derivative d psi by dx as 2 pi by lambda times A sine, A cos 2 pi by lambda x.
-And the second derivative d square psi by d x square is equal to minus 4 pi square by lambda square psi of x, because this will become sine 2 pi by lambda of x, and that is the something as psi of x.
-Therefore, you see that the standing wave satisfies the differential equation d square psi by d x square, where psi is the amplitude of the wave with lambda the wavelength associated to that.
+And the second derivative d square psi by dx square is equal to minus four pi square by lambda square psi of x, because this will become sin 2 pi by lambda of x and that is the same thing as psi of x.
+Therefore, you see that the standing wave satisfies the differential equation d square psi by dx square where psi is the amplitude of the wave with lambda the wave length associated with that.